aspose-pdf/Aspose.PDF-Documentation/net/showcases/aspose-pdf-editor/_index.md

 ## Features

-Currently, it supports the following features:
+It supports the following features:

-- Create new PDF files
+- Create new PDF files.
-- Loading and Viewing PDF files
+- Loading and Viewing PDF files.
-- Loading PDF and Image files from Dropbox
+- Loading PDF and Image files from Dropbox.
-- Exporting PDF file to different file formats
+- Exporting PDF file to different file formats.
-- Appending or Merging PDF files
+- Appending or Merging PDF files.
-- Inserting New Pages
+- Inserting New Pages.
-- Deleting Pages
+- Deleting Pages.
-- Moving Pages in PDF file
+- Moving Pages in PDF file.
-- Inserting Text in PDF
+- Inserting Text in PDF.
-- Highlight Text in PDF
+- Highlight Text in PDF.
-- Rotate Inserted Text in PDF
+- Rotate Inserted Text in PDF.
-- Searching Text in PDF
+- Searching Text in PDF.
-- Replace Text in PDF
+- Replace Text in PDF.
-- Inserting Images
+- Inserting Images.
-- Resizing Signature and Images
+- Resizing Signature and Images.
-- Dragging and Positioning inserted items
+- Dragging and Positioning inserted items.
-- Loading PDF files with form fields
+- Loading PDF files with form fields.
-- Fill Form fields using the Editor
+- Fill Form fields using the Editor.
-- Save and Export PDF with form fields data
+- Save and Export PDF with form fields data.
-- Highlighting required form fields
+- Highlighting required form fields.
-- Add Attachments to PDF Files
+- Add Attachments to PDF Files.
-- Load Attachments from input PDF file
+- Load Attachments from input PDF file.
-- Download the Attachment files
+- Download the Attachment files.
-- Remove the Attachment files
+- Remove the Attachment files.
-- Signing PDF using Free-Hand Drawing
+- Signing PDF using Free-Hand Drawing.

 ## System Requirements

 As HTML5 PDF Editor is .NET Web application which is developed using ASP.NET, C#, HTML5, jQuery, Javascript.
 You will need the following system environment to setup HTML5 PDF Editor at your end.

-- Visual Studio 2010 (or above)
+- Visual Studio 2010 (or above).
-- .NET Framework 3.5 (or above)
+- .NET Framework 3.5 (or above).
-- Aspose.PDF for .NET
+- Aspose.PDF for .NET.
-- jQuery 2.0.3
+- jQuery 2.0.3.
-- Bootstrap 3.2.0
+- Bootstrap 3.2.0.

 You can use any of the following browsers to run the application at your end:

-- Mozilla Firefox (recommended)
+- Mozilla Firefox (recommended).
-- Internet Explorer (version 9 or later)
+- Internet Explorer (version 9 or later).
-- Google Chrome
+- Google Chrome.
-- Apple Safari
+- Apple Safari.

 ## Support